Leave No Survivors

 - Star Trek: Deep Space Nine:

-- Exploited by Sisko and Klingon General Martok before full-scale war broke out.
-The Defiant and Martok's IKS Rotarran would take turns sitting in space sending out a fake distress signal and wait for the Jem'Hadar to come by looking for an easy kill, whereupon the other ship would decloak and blindside them.
+- Exploited (and mixed with a Wounded Gazelle Gambit) by Klingon General Martok and the Defiant (under Dax's command) after full-scale war with the Dominion broke out.
+The Defiant and Martok's IKS Rotarran would take turns sitting in space faking serious damage (low power, leaking fuel, weapons and engines off) and sending out a distress signal then wait for the Jem'Hadar to come by looking for an easy kill, whereupon the other ship would decloak and blindside them.

-- Upon having the Cardassians rebel, the female Shape Shifter gives the order to kill every last one of them.
+- When the Cardassian rebellion becomes a full-scale civilian revolt, the female Shape Shifter gives the order to kill every last one of them (the entire planetary population).
 Her only response to being told "That's going to take some time." is "Then I suggest you begin at once."
 Fortunately, our heroes manage to prevent it being completed (in part because most of the guards at Dominion HQ were sent out to kill Cardassians), but over eight hundred million are still killed during the attempted genocide.

 - Star Trek: The Original Series: